Trek climbing to the foot of Mt. Laila, the highest mountain of Svaneti range.

 The road keeps climbing through the forest until, at the elevation of 2200m emerges onto a plateau known as Lashira.
 On it´s opposite side, you will see several shepherd's huts ahead.
 The owners sell beer and even rent donkeys to help you with the backpacks.
-On your right, you will notice a tourist shelter known as called Lashira hut.
+On your right, you might notice meager remains of a shelter once known as Lashira hut, which used to be the only proper mountain shelter in Svaneti.
 The plateau is a good place for a break since you can finally enjoy nice views (among others, Mt.
 Ushba behind you and also Chizdhi pass high above).

 From the huts, follow the marked and well-trodden trail which climbs the opposite hillside.
 About halfway to the top, turn sharply to the left.
 On your right side will be a small ridge covered with bushes and small trees.
 To your left, you will see Lezgaratvibi river forming a small, but nice waterfall.
 The trail goes in-between, first ascending only mildly but once the terrain becomes steeper, it turns into a series of switchbacks.

 At the elevation of 2600m, you will reach a small plateau with a hiking pointer.
 If you want to split the trek into three days, this is a good place to break a camp - you are already high enough, there is some flat space and also a water nearby.